So it's become apparent that there's something wrong with modern morality.

 But the real problem is English people putting up flags to assert themselves.

-Absolute creed.
+Absolute cretin.

 You sound like a white middle-aged man who might be putting up flags.

-I will just say as well, there was a part of that Gary Neville video that you didn't play where he just, he kind of appeals to, oh, can't we just go back to that Britain of neutrality where we could just, it's like, no.
+I will just say as well, there was a part of that Gary Neville video that you didn't play where he just, he kind of appeals to, oh, can't we just go back to that Britain of neutrality where we could just, it's like, no, neutrality, Gary, was a homogeneity.

 We don't have that now.

-What we have is just sectarianism and ethnic strife, and everyone vying for their own individual little communities of power.
+What we have is just sectarianism and ethnic strife and everyone vying for their own individual little communities of power.

 I mean, the Cornish, for goodness sake.

-It's like, you know, you go right back into the ancient history of the British Isles, and like the Cornish still see themselves as something separate and particular.
+It's like, you know, you go right back into the ancient history of the British Isles and like the Cornish still see themselves as something separate and particular.

-So if they're doing that after over 1,500 years, there's no hope.
+So if they're doing that after over 1,500 years, there's no hope of anyone else doing it in two, three generations.

 Right.

-Yes, the latest one being in the DC comics show where the cast is an alternative universe, is in an alternative universe where the Nazis won and a black lesbian main character comments that this Nazi universe is not that different from our universe.
+Yes, the latest one being in the DC Comics show where the cast is an alternative universe, is in an alternative universe, where the Nazis won and a black lesbian main character comments that this Nazi universe is not that different from our universe.

 And propaganda shit like this is just normal in Western entertainment.